Brandon Lowe Player Props: Rays vs. Braves

-The Tampa Bay Rays, including Brandon Lowe (.375 on-base percentage in past 10 games, 62 points above season-long percentage), battle starter Spencer Strider and the Atlanta Braves at Tropicana Field, Saturday at 7:15 PM ET.
+Brandon Lowe -- hitting .235 with two doubles, a home run, six walks and five RBI in his past 10 games -- will be in action for the Tampa Bay Rays against the Atlanta Braves, with Bryce Elder on the hill, on July 9 at 1:40 PM ET.

-In his most recent game, he reached base in both of his plate appearances against the Braves.
+In his previous game he had a hitless performance (0-for-4) against the Braves.

 Brandon Lowe Game Info & Props vs. the Braves